jazzyisj/unavailable-entities-sensor/README.md

     |rejectattr('entity_id','in',integration_entities('hassio'))

+You have to specifiy a correct integration name that can be different from the one displayed in the list of integrations.
+For example, you may need to use `garmin_connect` for an integration named _Garmin Connect_.

 ### Excluding Specific Devices
 You can exclude entities from a specific integration by using an `in` test for the entity_id and the [device_entities() function](https://www.home-assistant.io/docs/configuration/templating/#devices).